Colmar, Haut-Rhin tourism & sightseeing

 Coming from the Church of the Dominicans, the work is characterized by a deep realism as you can see by the meagre faces of some of the characters.
 Among the 16 works in view a special mention goes to Christ Before Pilate.

 In the large collection of the museum (XV-XVI century), it is also worth mentioning a 'Piety' attributed to Roger van der Weyden (1399-1464), a 'Crucifixion' attributed to Matthias Grünewald (1470 c.-1528) and, by the same Grünewald, the famous altarpiece from the church of Issenheim.

-In addition, the museum contains paintings by Gaspard Isenmann (1430-1480), interesting for the realistic precision of the objects that were in daily use in the fourteenth century.
-We must also note several works covering a wide period from medieval times to the 19th century e.g. Crucifixion by Lorenzo da San Severino.
+In addition, the museum contains paintings by Gaspard Isenmann (1430-1480), interesting for the realistic precision of the objects that were in daily use in the 14th century.
+We should also mention several works covering a wide period from medieval times to the 19th century e.g. the 15th century 'Crucifixion' by Lorenzo da San Severino.

 Other Colmar Museums

-A very curious and interesting museum for both children and adults is the Museum of Toys and trains, with various examples of toys of the past and the copy of a village with moving model trains.
+A very curious and interesting museum for both children and adults is the Museum of Toys and Trains, with various examples of toys of the past and the copy of a village with moving model trains.
 Other colmar museums include the Albert Schweitzer Museum (Rue Münster), and the Museum of Natural History and Ethnography.

 Tourist classifications for Colmar

 Colmar has received the following tourist classifications: historical protected town centre' (secteur sauvegardé); village in bloom (ville fleurie) 4*

 Address: Colmar, Alsace, 68000, France || GPS: latitude 48.081, longitude 7.3555